oreillymedia/atlas-book-sample/README.md

 Atlas Book Sample
 =================

 This repository holds a basic project skeleton that can be built through O'Reilly Atlas.
-We fork this repository whenever you create a new project in the Atlas UI, which means that you can also just fork it directly on GitHub when starting a new book.
+We fork this repository whenever you create a new project in the Atlas user interface, which means that you can also just fork it directly on GitHub when starting a new book.

 Follow this README to learn more about the basic skeleton of an Atlas book.